Save at Great Wolf Lodge

 - While the extras can start to add up, the Lodge does provide a number of free activities throughout the day.
 The day we were there they had an exotic animal show, crafts, a dance party, and before bed each night there is a sweet story time with special visitors.

-- There is a deal through LivingSocial running right now (to 10/11/16), but you can also join the Great Wolf Lodge email list for updates on savings and deals throughout the year
+- Join the Great Wolf Lodge email list for updates on savings and deals throughout the year

 photo credit: AWJ-photography